October 21, 2021

 Hazed first, clear later.
 Just in time for another sunset.

 As the sun fell past the horizon, clouds started their comeback.
-Back at the hut, I wrote down notes for this post, brushed my teeth, and called it a day.
+Back at the hut, I wrote down notes for this post, went out to brush my teeth, and called it a day.

 The clouds brought rain the next day.
 But as all we had ahead of us was getting down the hills and returning to Bratislava, it was all right.